starknet-io/starknet.js/www/docs/guides/connect_network.md

 |v0.5.1 | Starknet.js v5.29.0 & v6.0.0|
 |v0.6.0 | Starknet.js v6.0.0|

-Starknet.js v6.0.0 will recognize automatically if you are connect to a v0.5.1 or a v0.6.0 rpc spec version.
+Starknet.js v6.x.x will recognize automatically if you are connected to a v0.5.1 or a v0.6.0 rpc spec version.

 With the `RpcProvider` class, you define the Starknet Rpc node to use.